sulfo/xml-sitemap-feed/readme.txt

 * The main advantage of this plugin over other XML Sitemap plugins is **simplicity**.
 No need to change file or folder permissions, move files or spend time on a difficult plugin options page.
 In fact, there are no options at all!
 * Completely **automatic** post URL _priority_ and _change frequency_ calculation based on post age and comment/trackback activity.
 * Works out-of-the-box, even on **multi-site / shared codebase / multi-blog setups** like WordPress MU, WP 3.0 in MultiSite (WPMS) mode and others.
-* Also works when **Network Activated** or placed in **/mu-plugins/** on WP 3.0 in MS mode and WPMU and even takes care to exclude any tags blogs to avoid malus points for link spamming.
+* Also works upon **Network Activate** or placed in **/mu-plugins/** on WP 3.0 in MS mode and WPMU and even takes care to exclude any tags blogs to avoid malus points for link spamming.
-* Now **qTranslate** compatible to allow all your languages to be indexed equally.
+* Compatible with multi-lingual sites using **qTranslate** to allow all languages to be indexed equally.

 = Limitations =

 * The feed contains the front page and all posts and pages but _excludes_ category, tag and other dynamic archive pages.
-This should not be a problem and by most it is advised to exclude them.
-There even are SEO plugins around that actively block these archive pages from search engines.
+This should not be a problem and by most it is even _advised_ to exclude them.
+There are SEO plugins around that actively block these archive pages from search engines.
-* Except by _re-saving_ older posts from time to time (keeping the lastmod date fairly recent to ensure automatic high priority calculation for those urls) there is no way to manually set the priority of individual posts/pages in the sitemap.
+* Except by _re-saving_ older posts from time to time (keeping the lastmod date fairly recent) there is no way to manually control the priority of individual posts/pages in the sitemap.
 See the Faq's for more.
 * This plugin does not ping any search engines.
 But then, WordPress does this by default already via the Ping-o-Matic service so why bother?
 See the Faq's for more.
 * Because the feed is dynamically created, on _very_ large sites the creation process might take a while.
 Search engines are said to have a short fuse about waiting for a sitemap, so you may want to consider using a cache plugin that also (pre)caches feeds.
-If you are unfamiliar with caching and server setup start with a simple plugin such as **Quick Cache**.
+If you are unfamiliar with caching and server setup start with an easy caching plugin such as **Quick Cache**.
 For more options you might find solace in **WP Super Cache** or **W3 Total Cache**.

 = Translations =